oneapi-src/oneDNN/doc/programming_model/attributes.md

 setters.
 The attributes are copied during primitive descriptor creation, so users can change or destroy attributes right after that.

-If nothing special is required, attributes can stay empty, which is equivalent to the default attributes.
-For that purpose in the C API users can pass `NULL` as an attribute to the @ref dnnl_primitive_desc_create function.
-In the C++ API, primitive descriptors' constructors have empty attributes as default parameters, so unless required users can simply omit them.
+If not modified, attributes can stay empty, which is equivalent to the default attributes.
+For that purpose, in the C API users can pass `NULL` as an attribute to the @ref dnnl_primitive_desc_create function.
+In the C++ API, primitive descriptors' constructors have empty attributes as default parameters, so, unless they are required, users can simply omit them.

 ## Attributes Usage